From AI to 5IR: Katlego Malatji is engineering a sustainable African future

 She will be part of the Innovator Trust’s Women In Tech Experience, which is dedicated to celebrating and empowering female ICT small business entrepreneurs, and is set to take place at Vodacom World in Midrand on November 16.

 Malatji’s accolades include being nominated for Forbes 30 Under 30, winning Global Start-up Awards SA for Women in Tech, and being a nominee for the Southern African Global Start-up Awards: Diversity Role Model.
-The recognition has reinforced her desire to lead South Africa into the Fifth Industrial Revolution (5IR).
+All this recognition has reinforced Malatji's desire to lead South Africa into the 5th Industrial Revolution (5IR).

 Visit the ProjectOne Engineering company website for more information on the products and services available: www.projectone.co.za